Minor-Universal Graph for Graphs on Surfaces: Conclusion

 \section{Conclusion}

-We have shown that Euler genus-$g$ graphs have an Euler genus-$g$ minor-universal graph of $O(g^2(n+g)^2)$ vertices.
+We have shown that the family of Euler genus-$g$ graphs have an Euler genus-$g$ minor-universal graph of $O(g^2(n+g)^2)$ vertices.
+This polynomial construction appears to be a key point in the recent polynomial bounds for the Graph Minor Structure Theorem due to Gorsky, Seweryn and Wiederrecht~\cite{GSW25a,GSW25}.

 It is not clear whether the dependencies in $g$ and in $n$ are tight.
-Even for the planar case, it is not obvious that the $n^2$ term is required, noting that the $\Omega(n^2)$ known lower bound exists only if the minor-universal has to be a grid.
+Even in the planar case, it is not obvious that the $n^2$ term is required, as the known $\Omega(n^2)$ lower bound applies only under the restriction that the minor-universal graph is a grid.

-It would be interesting to extend the result to other graph families, in particular bounded treewidth graphs and minor-free graphs.
+It would be interesting to extend this result to other graph families, in particular bounded tree-width graphs, $k$-planar graphs, and minor-free graphs.
 Another direction could be to extend the result to topological minor-universal graphs.